 From Antarctica you'll head north through the Drake Passage toward South America, always on the lookout for marine mammals and rare seabirds.
 Finally the ship will enter the famous Beagle Channel between the Argentine and Chilean sides of Tierra del Fuego.

-After breakfast say farewell in the city of Ushuaia, the southernmost city in the world.
-A group transfer to the airport or the town center is provided.
+After breakfast, say farewell in the city of Ushuaia, the southernmost city in the world.
+A group transfer is provided to the airport or to the town center if you wish to spend more time here.
 As you look back on your wonderful experience in the Falklands, South Georgia and Antarctica, you may already be looking forward to your next incredible adventure to the ice!

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.